got-agents/agents/linear-assistant-ts/knowledge.md

 - Add error handling middleware for production use
 - Configure Express body-parser with increased limit for large payloads (50mb)

+## Label Handling
+- Use search_labels intent to find label IDs by name before creating/updating issues
+- Label IDs must be used for issue operations, not label names
+- Label searches are cached for 6 hours like other read operations

 ## Configuration
 - `ALLOWED_EMAILS`: Comma-separated list of email addresses allowed to use the bot.
 If empty, all emails are allowed.
 - `STATE_MODE`: Either 'remote' or 'cache'.
 In cache mode, thread state is stored in Redis and only IDs are passed to webhooks.